neocycf/ansible-learn/README.md

-# Ansible course by mumshad
+## Exercises on Ansible course by mumshad